 If you have a student with special needs, let us know.
-We cannot alter the format of the competition, but we will do what we can.
-For example, we cannot allow one speaker more time than the others, but we can keep a team in the same room close to the cafeteria to minimize the amount of walking they have to do.
+We cannot alter the format of the competition, but we will do what we can to accommodate them.
+For example, we cannot allow one speaker more time than the others, but we can keep a team in the same room or close to the cafeteria to minimize the amount of walking.